 - Planting of fast-growing vegetation that does not attract wild birds, and/or a solid wall to screen the section of the poultry farm closest to the construction.
+The type and extent of barrier to be implemented should be subjected to consultation between the parties, it must align with regulatory guidelines and requirements and it need to achieve the mitigation requirements for dust, noise and lighting impacts.
 Furthermore, implement the dust mitigation measures during the construction phase: i.e. use of water to settle dust, enforcement of 30km /h speed limits, rerouting traffic away from the farm. - Adherence to good housekeeping and municipal by laws to address pests. - Light mitigation: design the road so that light does not shine into poultry sheds, signs requiring that car lights are dipped on the affected section of road, diversion of traffic to an alternative road, barriers that prevent light going into the sheds erected on farms, hood the sources of light, erection of a facility wall which will block some of the light and the use of minimal lighting in the car park area.
-Avoid scheduling flights after 11pm. - Noise mitigation: Plant fast growing vegetation that does not attract birds (to muffle noise), construction of facility wall to muffle sound, schedule arrivals during the daytime, avoid runways closest to the farm (phase 1).
-Ensure good management when birds are introduced onto the farm and are being habituated to the unaccustomed noise. - Implement Air Quality Mitigation Measures. - Implement Hydrogeological Mitigation Measures. - Isolate the people from the farm and do not allow people access to the farm. - Avoid creating stagnant pools of water by treating wastewater in closed systems, handle waste according to municipal by laws. - Handling and disposal of international galley waste must be done in a safe way and with regard to legislation.
+Avoid scheduling flights after 11pm. - Noise mitigation: Plant fast growing vegetation that does not attract birds (to muffle noise), construction of facility wall to muffle sound (see recommendation bullet 1 above), schedule arrivals during the daytime, avoid runways closest to the farm (phase 1).
+Ensure good management when birds are introduced onto the farm and are being habituated to the unaccustomed noise. - Implement Air Quality Mitigation Measures. - Implement Hydrogeological Mitigation Measures. - Isolate the people from the farm and do not allow people access to the farm. - Avoid creating stagnant pools of water by treating wastewater in closed systems, handle waste according to municipal by laws.

+Handling and disposal of international galley waste must be done in a safe way and with regard to legislation.